chromium/badssl.com/README.md

 5. You can now navigate to `badssl.test` in your browser, and you should see a certificate error.

 6. The badssl root certificate is at `certs/sets/test/gen/crt/ca-root.crt`.
 In order to get the rest of the badssl subdomains working, you will need to add this to your machine's list of trusted certificates.
     - On `macOS`, drag `certs/sets/test/gen/crt/ca-root.crt` into the login section of the program Keychain Access.
 A BadSSL Root Certificate Authority entry should appear in the list.
-Double-click on this entry and select "Use Custom Settings" from the drop-down menu next to "When using this certificate."
-Then select "Always Trust" from the drop-down menu next to "Secure Sockets Layer (SSL)."
+Double-click on this entry and select "Always Trust" from the drop-down menu next to "Secure Sockets Layer (SSL)."
 Close the window to save your changes.

       If you are already familiar with this process, you can instead run this command: